 Example 2: You are operating solely out of a warehouse in Overland Park, Kansas and make a sale to a customer in Lawrence, Kansas: You are required to collect sales tax from the Lawrence customer.

 Example 3: After several years of operating solely out of an office in Hanover, New Hampshire, you open a one-room satellite office just outside of Wichita, Kansas—a state where previously you had no physical presence.
 A day later, you make a sale to a customer in Kansas City, Kansas: You are required to collect sales tax from the Kansas City customer.

 Some items sold via the Internet to Kansas customers may be exempt from sales tax under Kansas law.
-For example, Section 79-3606(t) of the Kansas Statutes (KSA) states that seeds used in the planting of crops are exempt from sales tax.
-For further information on many exemptions, check generally KSA 79-3606 and the section “ITEMS EXEMPT FROM SALES TAX” in the KDOR publicatio on sales tax exemptions certificates.
+For example, Section 79-3606(mm) of the Kansas Retailers’ Sales Tax Act states that sales of seeds and tree seedlings used for the purpose of producing plants to prevent soil erosion on land devoted to agricultural use are exempt from sales tax.
+For further information on many exemptions, check generally KSA 79-3606 and the section “Items Exempt from Sales Tax” in the KDOR publication on sales tax exemptions certificates.

 The Customer’s Responsibility